Healthy Homes Assessment Petone

 Healthy Homes Assessment Services

-The areas that are covered by the Healthy Homes Standards are:
+The subjects covered in the Healthy Homes Standards are:

-Our company is fully independent assessors of rental properties we are fully qualified for each of Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties, and are completely qualified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6791